transdigiware/blockchain/glossary.md

 This topic defines {{site.data.keyword.blockchainfull}} Platform-specific terms that appear in this documentation.
 For a deeper understanding of terms, and for a glossary of terms that relate to Hyperledger Fabric concepts, refer to the [Hyperledger Fabric glossary](https://hyperledger-fabric.readthedocs.io/en/release-1.4/glossary.html){: external}.
 {:shortdesc}

+## Approve
+{: #glossary-propose}
+Referring to a step in the Hyperledger Fabric v2.x chaincode lifecycle, a smart contract definition is approved by organizations on the channel.
+After the number of approvals that are specified in the channel lifecycle endorsement policy are satisfied, the smart contract definition can be committed to a channel, and the peers where it is installed can begin to process requests.

 ## Asset
 {: #glossary-asset}